truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

 Select a pool with enough space for all the applications you intend to use.
 For stability, we also recommend using SSD storage for the applications pool.

-TrueNAS creates an *ix-applications* dataset on the chosen pool and uses it to store all container-related data.
-The dataset is for internal use only.
 Set up a new dataset before installing your applications if you want to store your application data in a location separate from other storage on your system.
 For example, create the datasets for the Nextcloud application, and, if installing Plex, create the dataset(s) for Plex data storage needs.